sisl/AutomotiveDrivingModels.jl/docs/src/feature_extraction.md

 ## Feature Extraction Pipeline

 The function `extract_features` can be used to extract information from a list of scenes.
-It takes as input a vector of frame (which could be the output of `simulate`), as well as a list of feature functions to use.
+It takes as input a vector of scenes (which could be the output of `simulate`), as well as a list of feature functions to use.
 The output is a dictionary of DataFrame from [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl).

 ```@docs
     extract_features